Choose your region

 We go above and beyond industry standards to ensure our food is of the highest quality and meets the most stringent safety standards.
 Here are some of our quality control measures:

 We partner with premium pet food kitchens located in Canada and the United States.
 They manufacture our super-premium dry, canned, freeze-dried and treat recipes to our exact specifications.
 We can arrange for limited tours, so as not to interrupt production.
 We are in the process of building our own manufacturing facility in Drummondville, Quebec, which will be a state-of-the- of the art facility and is specifically designed to accommodate tours.
 We look forward to hosting your group, once our brand new facility is open.

 We can provide nutrient analysis and digestibility values for any of our formulas.

 We can provide the calorie content by gram, can, cup, or treat for each of our recipes.
 This information is also available on our packaging, website, and brochures.

 Our Health & Nutrition Advisory Board bring many years of research experience to our company and they have published findings in peer-review journals that we use in developing products.
 We work collaboratively with many groups to conduct research, some on products and some to help us find new health benefits for pets.
 Our goal is to publish our findings when this brings value to the scientific literature.
 Much of our product research is specific to the performance of a particular product and as such these results are the type published in peer-review journals.
-Our research program is a balance between product research and future focused nutritional research and is headed up by our Chief Nutrition Officer, Dr. Preston Buff.
+Our research program is a balance between product research and future-focused nutritional research.